 Among the Corporation's many responsibilities were the raising and management of all building funds, the selection of the Library site, the appointment of the architect and exhibit designers, the selection of the general contractor, and the actual supervision of all construction.

 Principals in the original Corporation were Robert F. Kennedy, Stephen Smith, Robert McNamara, Douglas Dillon, and Arthur M. Schlesinger.
 Jr. Major financial contributors to the Corporation were political associates, corporations and foundations, foreign governments, private citizens and interest groups who wished to honor President Kennedy.
-In the end, million people from around the world, including school children, contributed to the building fund.
+In the end, millions of people from around the world, including school children, contributed to the building fund.

 The trustees of President Kennedy's estate, Jacqueline B. Kennedy, Robert F. Kennedy, and Edward M. Kennedy, formally deeded his papers and historical materials to the United States by a deed of gift accepted by the Administrator of General Services on February 25,1965.